SteveGBanton/mbp2/README.md

 Going to work in MBP repo for Nova to build samples/tests here.
 When ready to deploy, make new repo and then clean up after.

-- [ ] Create intro page
-- [ ] Fix authorization - forwarding if not logged in etc.
 - [ ] Change localhost:1250 calls to use env var
 - [ ] Test google log in method
 - [ ] Add favorites function - all pages can be added